This is best I can do, blogger on blink again.

 Just days before they threw my disabled friend through a shop

-window, he cut his throat and died. couldn’t prove it but I knew,
+window, he cut his throat and died.
+I couldn’t prove it but I knew,

 Tony was just a bit slow, would do no harm to anyone, just a big